 You’ll need some outdoor summer activities for kids, too.
 These activities will keep your children busy and make for some great summer memories.

 We’ve had this Little Tikes water tablea for three years now.
 Both my older children (currently 8.5 and almost 5) love it.

 We use a sprinkler similar to this one that twirls and spins.
 Since we won’t be able to go to splash pads this summer, a sprinkler is a must.

 Grab a big tub of sidewalk chalk – make sure it’s non-toxic and washable.

 We have a bubble machine we love similar to this one.
 Of course, we stock up on the $1 jars of bubbles at Target when the summer starts, too.

 6. Draw on windows:

-We’ve had this Step2 Naturally Playful Sand Table for three summers.
+We’ve had this Step2 Naturally Playful Sand Table for four summers.
 My son will spending hours each week driving his trucks through the sand or digging and scooping.